 First, your doctor inserts a tiny needle into the mass.
 Next, they remove a small sample of cells, which is later analyzed by a pathologist.
 This type of biopsy is less invasive than a surgical biopsy, and there is little to no scarring.

-Medical Diagnostic Imaging Center In Los Angeles, CA
+Medical Diagnostic Imaging Center in Beverly Hills, CA

 Bedford Breast Center in Los Angeles, CA has state-of-the-art medical diagnostic imaging center helmed by top leaders in the medical field.
 To learn more about our medical diagnostic imaging center, breast ultrasounds or to schedule an appointment with a board-certified practitioner, contact Bedford Breast Center today.